Replacement Windows in Southeast Louisiana — Impact & Energy Options

 |---|---|---|---|---|

-| Vinyl | Good rigidity; modern chambers reinforce | Low; no painting | Consistently strong NFRC results | Most replacements; value + efficiency |
+| Vinyl | Good rigidity; modern chambered designs add reinforcement | Low; no painting | Consistently strong NFRC results with the right glass package | Most replacement windows; value plus efficiency |

-| Fiberglass/Composite | High strength; low expansion | Low | Excellent with premium glazing | Upscale performance, larger openings |
+| Fiberglass / Composite | High strength; low expansion and contraction | Low | Excellent with premium glazing | Higher performance goals and larger openings |

-| Aluminum (thermally broken) | Very strong; slim sightlines | Low | Moderate unless upgraded packages | Architectural looks; coastal finishes |
+| Aluminum (thermally broken) | Very strong; slim sightlines | Low | Moderate unless upgraded packages are selected | Architectural looks and coastal-ready finishes |

-| Wood-clad | Good with exterior cladding | Interior care needed | Strong with correct Low-E | Historic aesthetics; custom trim |
+| Wood-clad | Good with exterior cladding systems | Interior care required | Strong with the correct Low-E package | Historic aesthetics and custom trim details |

 Energy metrics (NFRC) that actually matter

-- Visible transmittance (VT): daylight.
-Balance against SHGC goals.
+- Visible Transmittance (VT): Daylight balance against SHGC goals.

-Design Pressure (DP/PG): sizing for your exposure
+Design Pressure (DP/PG): sizing for wind and exposure

-- Orientation: windward/leeward walls see different loads.
+- Orientation: Windward and leeward walls see different loads.

 Popular styles and curb-appeal options

-- Single-hung, double-hung, horizontal sliders
+- Single-hung, double-hung, and horizontal sliders

-- Picture/fixed and architectural shapes
+- Picture/fixed windows and architectural shapes

-- Color and coastal hardware finishes
+- Color choices and coastal hardware finishes

-- Screens, safety latches, pet-resistant mesh
+- Screens, safety latches, and pet-resistant mesh options

 Pricing and timelines in Southeast Louisiana